gcampax/gtk-js-app/README.md

 License
 =======

-Most of the package is under a 3-clause BSD license, to make it suitable for inclusion in any application. libgd, which is only included as a submodule but is part of the tarball distribution, is under the LGPLv2+.
+The package is under a 3-clause BSD license, to make it suitable for inclusion in any application.